tlantermarketing/tbb-hugo/site/content/post/why-roast-your-own-coffee-fresh-tasty…and-a-10-000-skill.md

 title: Why Roast Your Own Coffee (Fresh, Tasty…And A $10,000 Skill?)
 slug: why-roast-coffee-at-home
 date: 2020-12-07T00:24:27.809Z
-description: Coffee roasting might seem complex and intimidating, but it's more accessible than you'd think.
-Find out why it's worth trying and how I recommend getting started.
-image: img/roasted-coffee-beans.jpg
----
+description: >-
   For the longest time, I figured coffee roasting was some bizarre, complicated process that required thousands in equipment.

   Something only serious experts could even think about.

   But I discovered that’s not the case.

   Not only is it accessible to anybody, but it’s even easier than you’d think.

   Here’s why you ought to give it a try, too.
 You’ll also learn just how much money this fun, simple skill can be worth, and I’ll share the machine I use to make it effortless.
+image: img/roasted-coffee-beans.jpg
+---
 ## Nothing is fresher

 In coffee, freshness equals flavor.
 Sure, there are more factors, but a lot of what you enjoy (or don’t) comes down to how long the roasted beans have sat around.